Why you should dictate rather than write by hand

 Do you want to speed up your writing process?
 Who doesn’t?
 That’s precisely why you should dictate rather than write with your hands…

-Back in the era of Mad Men, secretaries went into the offices of people like Don Draper (photo above) and took shorthand while he dictated.
-Now, however, you don’t need a secretary to be able to dictate.
+Back in the era of Mad Men, secretaries went into the offices of people like Don Draper (photo above) and took shorthand while the boss dictated.
+Now, however, you don’t need a secretary to dictate.

 I am writing this column by speaking it aloud to my computer.

 This process is called voice command or voice activation.
-You speak and your computer records your words — not as an audio file — but as a text one.
-Likely, you may have already used such a feature on your cell phone to record texts or emails to family, friends and colleagues.
+You speak and your computer records your words — not as an audio file, but as a text file.
+You may have already used such a feature on your cell phone to record texts or emails to family, friends and colleagues.
 But the same process operates just as well for longer writing on your desktop or laptop computer.

-I first tried voice activation about six years ago on the urging of my doctor who thought it might help my back problems.
-I have difficulty with my thoracic spine and the theory was that reducing my typing would help reduce my pain.
+I first tried voice activation about six years ago at the urging of my doctor, who thought it might help my back problems.
+I have difficulty with my thoracic spine, and the theory was that reducing my typing would help reduce my pain.
 I went out and bought Dragon Dictate and gave it a try.
 Sadly, I found the number of errors the software made so infuriating that I couldn’t continue with it.

-• I used to use Dragon with any software— Word documents, email, text files, websites.
+• I had used Dragon with any software — Word documents, email, text files, websites.
 Now, I’ve learned that it works best inside of Word and can be finicky inside of email clients.
 As a result, I do all my dictating in Word, then I copy and paste it to wherever I want it to go.

-• The training isn’t as onerous as I thought.
-My consultant gave me a handy-dandy “cheat sheet” with reminders about how to quickly correct errors as I see them.
-It’s always better to direct the software to correct mistakes — rather than fixing them yourself — because that trains the software in how to better capture your voice and pronunciation.
+The training wasn’t as onerous as I thought.
+My consultant gave me a handy-dandy “cheat sheet” with reminders about how to correct errors quickly, as I see them.
+It’s always better to direct the software to correct mistakes — rather than fixing them yourself — because that trains the software on how to better capture your voice and pronunciation.

 What are the benefits of voice activation software?